-Bed rest may be medically recommended for individuals for a variety of reasons; pregnancy, post-surgical recovery, illness, or injury, even partial or complete paralysis.
+Bed rest may be medically recommended for individuals for a variety of reasons; pregnancy, post-surgical recovery, illness, or injury, or even partial or complete paralysis.
 So if it’s required, how do you go about reducing the risk of blood clots?

 Blood clots often form due to immobility or inactivity.
-The primary cause of this type of blood clot is pooling of the blood in the lower extremities, though blood clots can also occur in the pelvic region (most common for pregnancy scenarios) and the upper body and arms.
+The primary cause of this type of blood clot is the pooling of the blood in the lower extremities, though blood clots can also occur in the pelvic region (most common for pregnancy scenarios) and the upper body and arms.

 Nevertheless, even small movements are beneficial in reducing the risk of a blood clot developing.
 At the other end of the spectrum, what if you already have a blood clot?
 Won’t movement increase the risk of it breaking off and traveling through the body, perhaps leading to a heart attack or stroke?